decentraland/old-documentation/_posts/development-guide/2018-02-7-materials.md

 #### Change a color gradually

-Change a color gradually with linear interpolation between two colors, using the `.lerp()` function.
+Change a color gradually with linear interpolation between two colors, using the `.Lerp()` function.

 ```ts
 // This variable will store the ratio between both colors